Sublingual Allergy Drops vs. Allergy Shots

 How Do These Treatments Work?

-The beauty of allergy drops versus injections is that you are getting small, safe doses daily but at the same time your body is getting a quantity of medication that is one hundred times higher, which leads to immune protection.
-By building a tolerance to the allergen, the immune system is learning to tolerate and to stop overreacting to waht should be a harmless substance.
+The beauty of allergy drops versus injections is that you are getting small, safe doses daily but at the same time, your body is getting a quantity of medication that is one hundred times higher, which leads to immune protection.
+By building a tolerance to the allergen, the immune system is learning to tolerate and to stop overreacting to what should be a harmless substance.

 Which is Safer – Allergy Drops or Allergy Shots?

 Both are considered safe but allergy shots MUST be given under physician supervision as patients receiving shots need to be monitored for 20-30 minutes after receiving the injection to ensure there is no serious allergic reaction.
-With allergy shots it is possible to have a systemic reaction which can be severe and even fatal.
-Allergy injections quickly deliver the allergen into the bloodstream which can trigger a potent allergic reaction and carries the risk of severe or anaphylactic response.
+With allergy shots, it is possible to have a systemic reaction which can be severe and even fatal.
+Allergy injections quickly deliver the allergen into the bloodstream which can trigger a potential allergic reaction and carries the risk of a severe or anaphylactic response.